Mad About You: Revival

 In April 2018, it was announced that Sony Pictures Television would revive the show with the two lead actors reprising their roles, though Reiser expressed doubt about it in July 2018.
 In September 2018, Reiser stated that the revival was still on the table, but that "the studio needs to figure out if they know how to do it."

 On March 6, 2019, the series was revived for an eighth season by Spectrum Originals, described as a 12-episode limited series, with Reiser and Hunt confirmed to reprise their roles.
 On September 5, 2019, it was announced that the first six episodes of the revival would premiere on November 20, 2019, and another six episodes would be released on December 18, 2019.
-The series is available in a traditional manner in Canada, with its episodes airing on the CTV Comedy Channel.
+The series was available in a traditional manner in Canada, with its episodes having aired on the CTV Comedy Channel.

 Many of the main and recurring cast members reprised their roles for the revival, which ignored the events of the season 7 finale (a flash-forward story that told how the Buchmans would fare over the next 20+ years).
 The most notable former main cast member not to reprise her role was Leila Kenzle, who played Jamie's best friend, Fran Devanow.
 Kenzle retired from acting in 2003 and became a psychotherapist.
 Fran's husband, Mark, does return in the revival, but the character is now remarried.